mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/call/_index.md

 ### Context

 The request `context` field contains metadata about the request.
-The data structure of the context ({{<newtabref title="godoc" href="https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#Context">}}) field is:
+The data structure of the context ({{<newtabref title="godoc" href="https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#Context">}}) field is described in the following table:

 | Name                                                   | Type                                                                                                                            | Description                                                                         |
 |:-------------------------------------------------------|:--------------------------------------------------------------------------------------------------------------------------------|:------------------------------------------------------------------------------------|